frida/frida-website/docs/javascript-api.md

 +   `Dalvik.use(className)`: dynamically get a JavaScript wrapper for `className` that you can instantiate objects from by calling `$new()` on it to invoke a constructor.
-Call `$dispose()` to clean it up explicitly (or wait for the JavaScript object to get garbage-collected, or script to get unloaded).
+Call `$dispose()` on an instance to clean it up explicitly (or wait for the JavaScript object to get garbage-collected, or script to get unloaded).
 Static and non-static methods are available, and you can even replace a method implementation and throw an exception from it:

 {% highlight js %}
 Dalvik.perform(function () {